Shrine of Our Lady of Madhu: Expansions

 With the revival of the Catholic faith by missionaries such as Joseph Vaz, Oratorian priests expanded the small shrine in the late 17th century.
 With the arrival of the British to the island, anti-Catholic persecution ceased, but the number of Catholics remained small with just 50,000 members in 1796.
 In spite of such a small community, the shrine at Madhu began attracting pilgrims from all over the country.
 The stifling of Jesuit authority which had been established in South Asia in 1773 eventually led to the suppression of the Society of Jesus in Madhu by 1834.
 The building of the new church was initiated by Bishop Bonjean in 1872 and his successors built a facade, a spacious presbytery, a restful chapel of the Blessed Sacrament and a grotto of Our Lady of Lourdes.

 Pontifical coronation

 In 1920, Bishop of Jaffna, André Jules Brault sought Pope Benedict XV's sanction for the canonical coronation of the venerated image.
 Bishop Brault as well as the clergy and laity had petitioned the Holy See through the Cardinal Willem Marinus van Rossum, the Prefect of the Congregation for the Evangelization of Peoples.
 Cardinal Van Rossum personally presented the request to the Pope, who granted it in his audience of 7 April 1921.
 On 2 July 1924, the statue was officially crowned.

 Consecration of the church

 The church was consecrated in 1944 during World War II.
 In preparation for the consecration ceremony, a marble altar replaced the old wooden structure and the whole sanctuary was covered with white and blue marble.
 In spite of travel restrictions and difficulty finding transportation, more than 30,000 people came to the jungle shrine.

-The penitential tour

-The statue of Our Lady of Madhu has been taken for procession thrice to the parishes in Sri Lanka, in 1948, 1974 and 2001.
-The latter was as a spiritual effort to encourage Catholics in Sri Lanka to pray for peace and an end to the civil war.

-Feast day at Madhu

-In 1870, the new bishop arranged an annual festival to be celebrated on 2 July.
-However, in recent years the 15 August festival has drawn the biggest crowds as it is one of the most hallowed days for Catholics, the feast of the Assumption of the Blessed Virgin Mary into heaven, and it comes during school holidays when entire families can make the trip.